 – Dave Briggs

 Dave is a travel writer who's been living in Athens since 2014.
-He's created hundreds of Greek travel blogs about smaller destinations in Greece such as Kea, as well as bigger name destinations.
-He has a somewhat ambitious goal of visiting every Greek island (there's over 200!) and writing about them all.
+He's created hundreds of Greek travel blogs about getting to smaller destinations in Greece such as this Athens to Kea guide, as well as bigger name destinations.
+He has a somewhat ambitious goal of visiting every Greek island (there's over 200!) and writing about them all to help other people plan their holidays to Greece.